Vietnam - Hoi An - The Lantern Festival, basket boats, a cooking class, and tailors

 We went on a basket boat ride and crab fishing part of our excursion (around 11:30AM).
 The mangroves where they do the basket boating excursions seem to get more crowded in the afternoon.
 Some guides offer to spin the boats, but this is optional.
 Occasionally boat guides do performances in their boats in between fares, like the one in the clip below.
 Our ride included crab fishing, so our boat guide offered us a stick with a piece of meat on a string and taught us how to tempt the small crabs that perch on the vegetation with the meat and gingerly pull them up.
 We were unsuccessful at getting any all the way into the boat, but it was fun.

 We had a package tour with Bay Mau Eco Cooking Tours that included a boat ride from Hoi An to the basket boats, a ride in the basket boats with crab fishing, the cooking class, and a van ride back to our hotel.
-This and our menu is a bit different than the standard package advertized on the Bay Mau’s website, so it may have been customized for our group.
+This and our menu is a bit different than the standard package advertised on the Bay Mau’s website, so it may have been customized for our group.
 I have not been asked to promote this company and I am sure there are many other excellent ones out there, but we thoroughly enjoyed it, especially out cooking instructor Nhi.

 Cooking Class